tremor-rs/tremor-www-docs/docs/artefacts/offramps.md

 Supported configuration options are:

 - `nodes` - A list of elastic search nodes to contact.
+These are the nodes to which tremor will send traffic to.
 - `concurrency` - Maximum number of parallel requests (default: 4).

 Events will be sent to the connected elasticsearch cluster via the [ES Bulk API](https://www.elastic.co/guide/en/elasticsearch/reference/current/docs-bulk.html) using the `index` action.